 Graduates of Thomas University’s Clinical Mental Health and Clinical Rehabilitation Counseling degree program will be prepared to enter a variety of career environments based on the individual’s passion for helping people.
-A Certified Rehabilitation Counselor (CRC) and Licensed Practical Counselor (LPC) credential informs employers that our graduates are competent in a full range of clinical areas including ethics, counseling theories and techniques and diagnosis to name a few.
+Our graduates are competent in a full range of clinical areas including ethics, counseling theories and techniques and diagnosis to name a few.

 Resources and Professional Organizations